sap-tutorials/Tutorials/tutorials/btp-app-cap-mta-deployment/btp-app-cap-mta-deployment.md

              - $XSAPPNAME.RiskViewer
 ```

-The configuration for XSUAA is read from the `xs-security.json` file that was created in the tutorial [Prepare User Authentication and Authorization (XSUAA) Setup](btp-app-prepare-xsuaa).
+For a productive application, the configuration for XSUAA is read from the `xs-security.json` file.
+You've already created this file in the tutorial [Prepare User Authentication and Authorization (XSUAA) Setup](btp-app-prepare-xsuaa).

-But in the `config` element, values can be added and overwritten.

-The value `xsappname` gets overwritten with a space-dependent value.
-The name has to be unique within a subaccount.

-This allows multiple deployments of this tutorial in different spaces of the same subaccount.
-For example, different people of a team that want to try it out and don't want to create a new subaccount for each team member.
+However, the XSUAA configuration that is read from the`xs-security.json` file can be overwritten in the `config` element of the `mta.yaml` file.
+For example, in the snippet above, a space-dependent value `cpapp-${space}` overwrites the value `xsappname`.
+Note that the name has to be unique within a subaccount.
+Within the scope of this tutorial, this approach allows multiple deployments in different spaces of the same subaccount.
+This way, different people of a team can try the tutorial without creating a new subaccount for each team member.

-For a productive application, the `xsappname` should be explicitly set to the desired value.

 Further, you can add role collections using the `xs-security.json` file.
 Since role collections need to be unique in a subaccount like the `xsappname`, you can add it here and use the `${space}` variable to make them unique like for the `xsappname`.